Safety, Tips, & Guidelines

 The best way to decrease accidental ingestion of antifreeze/coolant by your pets is to keep them away from it.
-Handle any antifreeze, either EG or PG, with the greatest caution.
+Handle any antifreeze, either ethylene glycol (EG) or propylene glycol (PG), with the greatest caution.

 - Check your driveway and under your car regularly for antifreeze leaks.
 If your car's cooling system malfunctions, clean up spills thoroughly and discard cleaning rags where pets can't reach them.